george-hawkins/arf-drone/fpv-x-racer.md

 Two photos: <https://photos.google.com/photo/AF1QipMnpYxfD9zhSFv5vbntky99G2c53I1Hcb97jyFk>

+The only tool you need is a Phillips #00 screwdriver (like this [one](https://eustore.ifixit.com/en/Tools/Drivers-Wrenches/Phillips-00-Screwdriver-iFixit.html)) (not to be confused with the smaller #000 size or the larger #0 size).

+TODO: look at desoldering camera.

 ---

 The FPV Model [build video](https://www.youtube.com/watch?v=uFnxRmWBuGA) (the only apparent documentation) confusingly shows different motor configurations at different points (black and white motors at front right and at back left when showing motor assembly, then both at front when adding the flight controller).